What is Compressor?

 Export video for viewing on Apple devices in standard-definition (SD), high-definition (HD), and 4K formats (including H.264 and HEVC, also known as H.265).

-Export and upload content to video-sharing websites, including Vimeo and YouTube.
+Export content for video-sharing websites, including Facebook, Vimeo, and YouTube.

 Export and upload immersive 360° video viewable on video-sharing websites or in a virtual-reality (VR) headset.

 Export audio and video podcasts in H.264, AAC, and MP3 formats.